Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Use cases:
   * Configure HTTP endpoints your stages talk to (dev, test, prod…)
   * Pass configuration parameters to AWS Lambda through mapping templates
-* Stage variables are passed to the ”context” object in AWS Lambda
+* Stage variables are passed to the "context" object in AWS Lambda

 #### Integration Types